 Why choose one white powder beach when you can have four?
-I don't think it's being greedy, it's just that this is exactly what the mainland peninsula of Railay offers with four first-rate beaches to choose from.
+It's not greedy, just exactly what the mainland peninsula of Railay, close to Krabi*, offers with four first-rate beaches to choose from.

 You can decide for yourself which of the quartet does it for you.
-My favourite is Phra Nang Beach.
-I love the pure sands here and the crystal clear waters and bizarre rock formations.
-You'll want your camera at the ready as well as your beach towels for this stunner.
+My favourite is Phra Nang Beach for the pure sands, crystal clear waters and bizarre rock formations.
+You'll want your camera at the ready as well as your beach towel for this stunner.

 7. Tri Trang Beach

-If you like cold beer, cool cocktails, and banging nightlife to go along with your beach escape then this is the one for you.
-By day, you can recline on the palm-lined sands, then at night pick up the pace in Patong, the epicentre of Phuket's nightlife, which tempts just 15 minutes away.
+If you like cold beer, cool cocktails and banging nightlife to go along with your beach escape then Tri Trang Beach*? is the place to be.
+By day, you can recline on the palm-lined sands before picking up the pace in Patong, the epicentre of Phuket's nightlife just 15 minutes away.

-The beach is actually quite quiet given its proximity to the action so, slip into the laidback vibe here with an open air massage on the beach.
-The shallow waters are also ideal for snorkelling too.
+The beach is actually quite quiet given its proximity to the action so, slip into the laidback vibe here with an open-air massage right on the sand.
+The shallow water is also ideal for snorkelling.

 More about Thailand